GDIATTA/AWS_Data_Engineer/README.md

    - 3.2.
 Spark notebook using Pandas – Explore and visualize data using the popular Pandas framework combined with Spark.<br>
    - 3.3.
 Spark notebook using SQL – Use SQL to get started quickly with Apache Spark.
 Access data through the AWS Glue Data Catalog and transform it<br> using familiar <br> commands.<br>
 4. **Choose Create sample job**.<br>
-Once we is there, an interface to Build an ETL job.<br>
+Once you are there, an interface to Build an ETL job.<br>
 Let's start to build a sample ETL/ELT whose data source from is S3 Bucket, need to transform before load into the target S3 Bucket.<br>
    - 4.1.
 To add a node source : let's click on the one in the list of source(AWS Glue Data Catalog, AWS S3, Amazon Kinesis, Apache Kafka, Relational DB,Amazon Redshift,<br> MySQL, PostgreSQL, Oracle SQL, Microsoft SQL Server, Amazon DynamoDB, Snowflake, Google BigQuery, Teradata Vantage, Vertica, Azure SQL, SAP HANA, Azure Cosmos, Mongo DB<br> and Salesforce).
-After adding the node, we need to setting it.
+After adding the node, you need to setting it.
 For that :<br>
       + 4.2.1.
 Click on the selected node to show the including informations about the setting node.<br>
       ![Capture d’écran 2024-07-22 181227](https://github.com/user-attachments/assets/b54e2782-b4d9-4a9e-aec7-50e999982405)
       + 4.2.2.
 Click on Browser S3 to establish the connection between node source and the chosen file from S3 Bucket.<br>